apollographql/apollo-ios/docs/source/fetching/mutations.md

 }
 ```

+## Performing mutations

 Similar to queries, mutations are represented by instances of generated classes, conforming to the `GraphQLMutation` protocol.
-Constructor arguments are used to define mutation variables.
-You pass a mutation object to `ApolloClient#perform(mutation:)` to send the mutation to the server, execute it, and receive typed results:
+Operation arguments are generated used to define mutation variables.
+For more information on passing arguments to a mutation see ["Operation arguments"](./fetching-data#operation-arguments)

+You pass a mutation object to `ApolloClient.perform(mutation:)` to send the mutation to the server, execute it, and receive typed results.

 ```swift
 apollo.perform(mutation: UpvotePostMutation(postId: postId)) { result in